pawandevworld/DynaSync/readme.md

 # Now what if a user can sneak in to the url directly like "https://localhost:4200/members" so we need to create a route gaurd for now great a _gaurds foulder to have all the authrizations for all routes      ng g g _guards/auth --dry-run

 # use for free theames https://bootswatch.com/ and to use the theames simply install using the "npm i bootswatch" command and add "node_modules/bootswatch/dist/darkly/bootstrap.min.css" in the angular.json file after the existing bootstrap files.

+# ErrorHandling / API middleware / Angular Interceptor / Troubleshooting exceptions

+# API side error handling#
+# Create a buggyController to test all possible error like "Authorization error, not-found, Server error, Bad-Request (http 400 to 499 errors) typically these are user side errors", Validation error (can be tested by using the "register new user")

+# Create a APIException class to handle the error like statuscode, message or any details such as stack to populate it to the client.
+Client can use this information to notify the user of the error and what action the user need to take to resolve it

+# creat an exception middleware pipeline (also varies on prod/dev mode) returns json request
+# in order to use the middleware we need to add it in the program.cs and must be at the top of the pipeline

+# CLIENT side error handling#
+# Create a component for testing all possible errors using the buggyController.

+# Intercepts http requests either way out or way back from API server.
+On the way back we can intercept the request to see if there is any error with http request.
+Interceptor can catch it and we can do somthing in the user interface to show these errors

+# In the app.config.ts for the http client provider pass the withInterceptors([errorInterceptor])

+# Validating errors test in the test-errors-component for the 400validationerror store the error array in a string array and in the 400validationerror method.
+This can be used to dhow a detailed error information.
+In this example use it just under the error testing buttons in the test-errors.component.html

+# Handling Not-Found.
+Just create simple pages with the error a routerlink to go back to the home page.
+Finally set then in the routes.

+# Handling Server-Error.
+This is a classical example of using constructor in a component class since this is the only place we can accessing the "navigationextras"